splightplatform/terraform-provider-splight/CONTRIBUTE.md

 terraform apply
 ```

-Check the examples folder for a complete file with all the available resources
+Check the examples folder for a complete file with all the available resources.

 ### Import resources